bxparks/AceTime/USER_GUIDE.md

 a power failure.
 The `SystemClock` provides a way to save the current time to a `backupClock` (e.g. the `DS3231Clock` using the DS3231 chip with battery backup).
 When the `SystemClock` starts up, it will read the `backup Clock` and set the current time.
-When it synchronizes with the `reference Clock`, (e.g. the `NtpClock`), it saves a copy of it into the `backup Clock`.
+When it synchronizes with the `referenceClock`, (e.g. the `NtpClock`), it saves a copy of it into the `backupClock`.

 The `SystemClock` is an abstract class, and this library provides 2 concrete implementations, `SystemClockLoop` and `SystemClockCoroutine`: